 1 – Influencing interest rates

-2 – Prints money
+2 – Printing money

-Borrowers repay their Principal, plus an additional amount called interest.
+Borrowers repay their principal, plus an additional amount called interest.
 When interest rates are high, there is less borrowing because it’s more expensive.
 When interest rates are low, there is more borrowing because the cost of money is cheaper.